StackOverflowIsBetterThanAnyAI/ad-blocker/README.md

 # Ad Blocker Chrome Extension

-- Keep your screen ad-free with this Chrome extension.
+- Keep your screen ad-free with this Chrome Extension.

 - If you wish to, you can toggle between blocking and allowing on-screen ads.

-- In order to get this repository work as a Chrome extension, execute `npm run build`.
+- In order to get this repository work as a Chrome extension, install all dependencies (`npm i`), and execute `npm run build`.

 - Then, open Google Chrome, type `chrome://extensions` in the search bar and hit `Enter`.